frnmst/qvm/README.md

         $ ./qvm -c
         $ ./qvm -i

-- Optionally enable SSHD on the guest machine.
+- Optionally enable the SSH daemon on the guest machine.

 - Optionally create a new backup VHD: